xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I1.png" width=800>

-    * Note that you may need to launch it as the *Administrator* this is done by right clicking the icon found in the windows search bar or on the desktop as shown below:
+    * Note that you may need to launch it as the *Administrator* this is done by right clicking the icon found in the Windows search bar or on the desktop as shown below:

 	<img src="Images/I1b.png" width = 200>